 You are here

 Head Start is a free federal program for preschool children ages 3-5 from low income families.
 The goal of Head Start is to develop the whole child: socially, emotionally, physically and intellectually.
 These goals are accomplished through a well balanced program incorporating health, education, social service and parent involvement components.
 In each classroom, there is a degreed teacher and an assistant teacher along with approximately 19-20 children.
 Head Start believes all children can succeed when provided a safe and supportive environment.
-There are six facilities in Lawrence County that house the Head Start program that offer two program options; a four hour option and a five hour option. (part-year school-year, full-year and home based) They include Ben Franklin Early Learning Center, Ellwood City Early Learning Center, Hartman Elementary, Laurel Elementary, Mohawk Elementary, and Pulaski Elementary.
+There are six facilities in Lawrence County that house the Head Start program that offer two program options; a four hour option and a five hour option.
+They include Ben Franklin Early Learning Center, Croton Primary School, Ellwood City Early Learning Center, Laurel Elementary, Mohawk Elementary, and Pulaski Elementary.
+Now enrolling for 2014-2015 school year!
+Call 724-658-7671 to set up an enrollment interview.

 General Services Provided: